banjo/utils/README.md

 A collection of some of my most used JavaScript / TypeScript utility functions.

--   :palm_tree: - Three shakable ESM modules.
+-   :palm_tree: - Three-shakable ESM modules.
 -   :speech_balloon: - Fully typed TSDocs with examples
 -   :star: - No dependencies
 -   :file_folder: - Small size
--   :zap: - Import for node or browser
 -   :bookmark: - Own well-tested utilities or imported from large open source projects.

 The package is designed to be used as `devDependencies` and bundled into your dist.